 I highly recommend my wife who has run and won some 50-mile races and holds a 3:23:11 marathon best from the Boston Marathon as an ultra marathon resource as well.

-You can find her nutritional recipes, crafts and unique displays of awesomeness at pinning junkie.
+You can find her nutritional recipes, crafts at pinning junkie.

 My hats off to you for making this commitment.